vllm-project/vllm/docs/source/models/vlm.rst

 .. important::
     We are actively iterating on VLM support.
 Expect breaking changes to VLM usage and development in upcoming releases without prior deprecation.

-    Currently, the support for vision language models on vLLM has the following limitations:

-    * Only single image input is supported per text prompt.

     We are continuously improving user & developer experience for VLMs.
 Please `open an issue on GitHub <https://github.com/vllm-project/vllm/issues/new/choose>`_ if you have any feedback or feature requests.

 Offline Batched Inference